Bowes, Alistair William Interview

 Yeah.

-John went to Leopard Brewery to eventually become the manager … sales manager.
-He’d only just got married, so he sold his car and put that down for a deposit for a new home, because the sales manager always got a car from the brewery.
+John went to Leopard Brewery to eventually become sales manager, and he’d only just got married, so he sold his car and put that down for a deposit for a new home, because the sales manager always got a car from the brewery.
 [Chuckles]

-That was a big thing, getting a car – I got a car when I was secretary of Wattie Industries, but before that I wasn’t … I mean when I went down to Wellington to see the Gear Meat Company, the only car available was one of the field rep’s cars, it was a bloody old Morris Oxford.
-[Chuckle] Anyway that was – a lot of this is a lot of luck in a good company, getting in the right place at the right time.
+That was a big thing, getting a car – I got a car when I was secretary of Wattie Industries, but before that I wasn’t … I mean when I went down to Wellington to see the Gear Meat Company, the only car available was one of the field rep’s cars – it was a bloody old Morris Oxford.
+[Chuckle] Anyway, a lot of this is … it’s a lot of luck in a good company, getting in the right place at the right time.

 And you talked about Jack Newman?